fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 there is no `WHERE` clause in it.
 This means that it will have to scan each row of the table and return it.

 In the paretheses we notice couple of values.
-The cost is a range of miliseconds
+The cost is a range of arbitrary units (that closely resemble disk page fetches) - starting from the expected before the output phase can begin, to the estimated total cost of this query.
-- starting from the expected before the output phase can begin, to the estimated total cost of this query.
 Then, the numbers of rows output that were estimated by the query planner.
 Last, the width represents the average width of the rows, in bytes.

 Let's add a `WHERE` clause to the query: